 Featuring: Wave Blue Reef.

-22. Add Drama With a Contrasting Grout
+24. Add Drama With a Contrasting Grout

 When you don’t have a lot of space to work with, every element becomes especially significant.
 A dark tile with light grout (or vice versa) highlights the layout and shape of your design.
 White grout paired with the Noir Honed Amalfi tiles creates a sense of drama in this Timber Trails-designed kitchen.
+Learn how to make the most of this essential style element with 7 Tips to Nail Your Grout Color and Design.

-24. Make a Point With Picket Tile
+26. Make a Point With Picket Tile

 Reminiscent of a classic picket fence, this elongated hexagon-shaped tile is on point!
 With its mix of straight and diagonal lines, picket tile creates a sense of movement and natural flow in your space.
-Here, Picket Florencia Super Bianco is installed using white grout for a subtle design, but you could enhance the shapes’ appearance by using contrasting grout.
+Here, Picket Florencia Super Bianco is installed using white grout for a subtle design, but you could enhance the shape’s appearance by using contrasting grout.

 Updating your space is easier than you think!
-Shop our wide assortment of kitchen backsplash tiles to find your perfect style, and check out our guide on how to tile your backsplash yourself for DIY inspiration.
+Shop our wide assortment of kitchen backsplash tiles to find your perfect style, and check out our 30 Inspiring Kitchen Tile Ideas for even more inspiration.
 Need more assistance?
 Visit your local Tile Shop showroom, where you’ll find the tile, tools and expert advice you need to get started.

 Schedule a free design consultation.